needle-mirror/com.unity.profiling.core/Documentation~/profilermarker-guide.md

 `ProfilerMarker.Auto()` can not be compiled out in non-development (Release) builds but just returns null and thus adding minimal overhead.

-## Using ProfilerMarker with integer of floating point parameters
+## How to add integer or floating point parameters to instrumentation sample

 Sometimes you might want to provide additional context to your code samples, to identify specific conditions on why the code might have been running for a long time.
 For example, if your system is carrying out simulations of a number of objects, you can pass the number of objects with a Profiler sample.
 If you then see an abnormal number along with a long sample duration, that might mean you have to use another thread for simulation or split the CPU work across multiple frames (timeslicing) or even do a game design adjustments to prevent frame drops.